 “Oh my gosh, Xavier King just walked through the doors.”
 Ren squeals, grabbing onto my poor arm in excitement.
 “I heard he just dumped Stacy.
 About bloody time,”

 I roll my eyes.
 Ren has this huge obsession with the prince of this school - Xavier.
-He was your stereotypical, drop dead gorgeous popular boy that everyone was in ‘love’ with.
+He was your stereotypical, drop-dead gorgeous popular boy that everyone was in ‘love’ with.
 Oh, and did I mention he’s a ‘bad boy’?
-With his pitch black hair, gray eyes and strong build, he looked tough.
-He had a few tattoos on his arms which everyone believed was from a secret gang he was working for.
-His face was stunning too, a strong jaw, high cheekbones and pink lips, he could be mistaken for a male model.
+With his pitch-black hair, gray eyes, and strong build, he looked tough.
+He had a few tattoos on his arms which everyone believed were from a secret gang he was working for.
+His face was stunning too, with a strong jaw, high cheekbones, and pink lips, he could be mistaken for a male model.

 Everyone adores him, even though he acts so cold towards everyone.
 Even his ex-girlfriend, Stacy, who dated him for three weeks.
 That was a record for him.
 He was known to be a player, one who didn’t give a damn about girls.
 He picked them up and dropped them like a yo-yo.
 He didn’t do ‘girlfriends’.
 He didn’t do love.
 Some say he doesn’t even know what it is or how to feel it.